IBM/AutoMLPipeline.jl/README.md

 ```

 ### Extending AutoMLPipeline
-If you want to add your own filter/transformer/learner,
+If you want to add your own filter or transformer or learner,
-take note that filters and transformers process the first
+take note that filters and transformers process the
-input features and ignores the target output.
+input features but ignores the output argument.
 On the other hand,
 learners process both their input and output arguments during `fit!`
 while `transform!` expects one input argument in all cases.
 First step is to import the abstract types and define your own mutable structure
 as subtype of either Learner or Transformer.
 Next is to import the `fit!` and
-`transform!` functions so that you can overload it.
-Also, load the DataFrames package
+`transform!` functions so that you can overload them.
+Also, you must
-as the main format for data interchange.
-Finally, implement your own `fit`
+load the DataFrames package because it is the main format for data processing.
-and `transform` and export them.
+Finally, implement your own `fit` and `transform` and export them.

 ```julia
 using DataFrames